 RETINAL DEGENERATIVE DISORDERS

-The retina is a highly specialised tissue.
-This structure is composed of several layers of functionally different cell types which are inter-connected.
+The retina is a highly specialized tissue.
+This structure is composed of several layers of functionally different cell types that are inter-connected.
 Disease or a damage to any particular cell or layer has secondary effects on the surrounding cell types, and the progression of retinal damage results in retinal degenerative disorders.
 Inherited and age-related retinal degenerative disorders represent the most common cause of reduced vision and blindness.
-Among the most common retinal degenerative diseases are age-related macular degeneration (AMD), diabetic retinopathy (DR), retinitis pigmentosa or glaucoma.
-These disorders have different etiology, various causes and starting mechanisms and distinct retinal cell types are affected.
+Among the most common retinal degenerative diseases are age-related macular degeneration, diabetic retinopathy, retinitis pigmentosa and glaucoma.
+These disorders have different etiology, various causes and starting mechanisms, and distinct retinal cell types are affected.
 However, they are all associated with chronic inflammation, immune cell infiltration and enhanced cytokine secretion.

-Since all retinal degenerative diseases in the advanced stages are associated with a loss or a function damage of specialized retinal cells, their replacement or a support of the surviving cells would be the only effective approach to stop spreading of the disease or even return the visual function of the retina.
+Because all retinal degenerative diseases in the advanced stages are associated with a loss or a function damage of specialized retinal cells, their replacement or a support of the surviving cells would be the only effective approach to stop spreading of the disease or even return the visual function of the retina.
 Currently, a direct transplantation of healthy retinal explants is strongly limited.
-Therefore, the transfer of stem cells which can support survival and functioning of the remaining retinal cells, or even replace missing cells, offers a perspective approach to stop and treat retinal degenerative diseases.
-Recent experimental and preclinical data suggest a great potential of such cell therapies for the treatment of so far incurrable ophthalmological diseases.
+Therefore, the transfer of stem cells that can support survival and functioning of the remaining retinal cells, or even replace missing cells, offers a perspective approach to stop and treat retinal degenerative diseases.
+Recent experimental and preclinical data suggest a great potential of such cell therapies for the treatment of so far incurable ophthalmological diseases.

 TYPES OF STEM CELLS FOR RETINA REGENERATION

 Stem cells are characterized by their permanent growth in vitro and by their ability to differentiate or even transdifferentiate into other cells types.
-According to their origin, stem cells can be divided into embryonic stem cells (ESCs) and adult stem cells.
+According to their origin, stem cells can be divided into embryonic stem cells and adult stem cells.
 The third type of stem cells is artificially prepared from any somatic cell by reprogramming its properties to a pluripotent state.
-For this intervention, genes associated with stemness are introduced into somatic cells which gain some characteristics of stem cells.
-These cells, called induced pluripotent stem cells (iPSCs), have attracted a lot of attention as a possible source of autologous stem cells which could avoid immune rejection.
+For this intervention, genes associated with stemness are introduced into somatic cells, which gain some characteristics of stem cells.
+These cells, called induced pluripotent stem cells, have attracted a lot of attention as a possible source of autologous stem cells that could avoid immune rejection.
 However, these genetically modified cells have proved to be immunogenic even in an autologous host[1], and their often uncontrolled growth and the formation of teratomas limit their clinical potential.
-Similarly, the use of ESCs which have a high differentiation potential and which can be relatively easily differentiated into numerous different cell types, have ethical limitations associated with their origin, they are always used as allogeneic cells and they often suffer from uncontrolled growth.
-In comparison with ESCs or iPSCs, adult stem cells have lesser differentiation potential, but can be obtained as autologous (patient’s own) cells, do not form teratomas or cancers and often fulfil the demands for the use in regenerative medicine.
-Among the numerous types of adult stem cells, the highest potential have been proposed from mesenchymal stem/stromal cells (MSCs) which can be obtained relatively easily from the patient, propagated in vitro, if needed differentiated ex vivo, and finally used as autologous therapeutic cells.
+Similarly, the use of embryonic stem cells, which have a high differentiation potential and can be relatively easily differentiated into numerous different cell types, have ethical limitations associated with their origin.
+They are always used as allogeneic cells, and they often suffer from uncontrolled growth.
+In comparison with embryonic stem cells or induced pluripotent stem cells, adult stem cells have a lesser differentiation potential but can be obtained as autologous (patient’s own) cells, do not form teratomas or cancers and often fulfil the demands for use in regenerative medicine.
+Among the numerous types of adult stem cells, the highest potential have been proposed from mesenchymal stem/stromal cells (MSCs), which can be obtained relatively easily from the patient, propagated in vitro, if needed differentiated ex vivo and finally used as autologous therapeutic cells.